 - Describe your confidence and certainty in making selections.
 If you feel like the menu was intuitive to interact with and you are confident of where you’d find things within the menu, then say so.
 If you’re picking a menu option at random because you honestly don’t know where you’d go to find something, say that, too.

-Once you complete a tree test activity, you'll see the above message.
+Once you complete a tree test activity, you'll see a message similar to the ones above.
 If you are completing your test using Google Chrome, please DO NOT close the browser window.
 If you close your browser window, you will exit the test and we will not be able to pay you for your time.
 Instead, return to the UserTesting instructions and proceed with the tasks until you see the "Stop Recording" button at the end.